Car bomb kills 25, including lawmaker, in Shi'ite neighbourhood of Baghdad

 The attack in Kadhimiya marked the third straight day of bombings there and other mostly Shi'ite neighbourhoods in the Iraqi capital and its outskirts.
 The blasts have killed at least 77 people since Sunday.

-Islamic State, ultra-radical Sunni Muslim insurgents who have seized wide areas of northern and western Iraq, described the bombing as targeting Khafaji, according to the Site monitoring group.
+Islamic State, ultra-radical Sunni Muslim insurgents who have seized wide areas of northern and western Iraq, have claimed responsibility for most of these attacks since Sunday as it looks to sow terror within the capital.

 Islamic State seeks to establish an Islamic caliphate spanning the borders of Iraq and Syria, where it has taken about a third of the country in the course of its civil war.